lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-with-Test-Driven-VIPER.md

 The usual question is where do I start.
 Once you get used to the TDD process you can start pretty much wherever you like.

-I suggest that you start with the simplest tests you can do
+I suggest that you start with the simplest tests you can do.

+The first thing Im going to do is create the major